redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 TEST_DATABASE_URL=postgres://postgres:postgres@localhost:54322/postgres
 ```

-You need one connection string for your development database and one for your test database. you can read more info about it [here](https://redwoodjs.com/docs/testing#the-test-database).
+You need one connection string for your development database and one for your test database.
+You can read more info about it [here](https://redwoodjs.com/docs/testing#the-test-database).

-Edit the `scripts/seed.ts` file, uncomment the contents of the array that contain the "fake" users.
+Edit the `scripts/seed.ts` file and uncomment the contents of the array that contain the "fake" users.
 We will also use the `createMany` method for inserting records in the data base so we can skip the duplicates [more info](<https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#createmany>).
 It should look like this:

 ```ts
     ...